thegetty/quire-docs/content/guide/about.md

 ### `quire-starter`

-Quire Starter ([quire-starter](https://github.com/gettypubs/quire-starter)) is a starter content repository used as seed content when starting a new Quire project with the `quire new` command.
+Quire Starter ([quire-starter](https://github.com/gettypubs/quire-starter)) is a starter content repository used as placeholder content when starting a new Quire project with the `quire new` command.
 It comes with some pre-defined example content and pages with which to get started.

 ### `quire-starter-theme`